Collab4Sloth/Documentation/doc/docs/Documentation/User/BoundaryConditions/index.md

 # Boundary Conditions (coming soon)

-This page described how to define and use boundary conditions in `SLOTH`.
+This page describes the use of boundary conditions in `SLOTH`.